1bengardner/siftgifts/README.md

-# Restaurant Review Site
+# Dineline

-This is a mock restaurant review site I am working on as part of a job application.
+Dineline is a mock restaurant review site where users can add their own restaurants and reviews.

-Users can sign up to add information about restaurants and create reviews for their own restaurants.
-However, users cannot view other users' restaurants or reviews.